GEMS Education: United Arab Emirates

-Selected individual schools

-GEMS World Academy in Dubai, which opened in 2008, is the company's flagship school, and as of 2015 was the most expensive school in Dubai.
+GEMS World Academy in Dubai, which opened in 2008, is the company's flagship school, and is one of the most expensive schools in Dubai.
 An International Baccalaureate school, its enrolment consists of approximately 2,000 students from more than 80 nationalities.
-It has a planetarium; facilities for arts, sciences, and languages; a robotics lab; TV, radio, and recording studios; and music rooms with Steinway pianos.
-Its sports facilities include an Olympic-sized swimming pool, football field, running track, tennis courts, squash courts, skating park, gymnasium, and sports hall with retractable seating.
-It also has a 650-seat auditorium; an amphitheatre; cafés and a roof-top garden; and on-site breakfast or afternoon clubs for parents to meet teachers.
+It has extensive facilities for sciences, the arts, languages, sports, and dining.

-Our Own English High School in Dubai, now exclusively for girls, had a 2014 enrollment of 10,000 and tuition that is approximately one-tenth that of GEMS World Academy (Dubai), while still maintaining academic excellence.
-As of 2014 it was the world's largest single-location girls school, offered an Indian curriculum, and had a waiting list of several thousand.
+Our Own English High School in Dubai, now exclusively for girls, had a 2014 enrollment of 10,000 and tuition that is approximately one-tenth that of GEMS World Academy (Dubai).
+As of 2014, it was the world's largest single-location girls school, and offered an Indian curriculum.

-GEMS American Academy, Abu Dhabi was opened in 2011 by Bill Clinton.
-In September 2013 the school hosted basketball star Kobe Bryant for a basketball skills clinic for selected students, as part of the Kobe Bryant Health and Fitness Weekend in the UAE, co-sponsored by GEMS Education; In 2015 a team of three students from the school competed at New York University's annual Digital Forensics Competition, along with 11 other teams chosen from over 800 teams around the world.
+GEMS American Academy, Abu Dhabi opened in 2011.
+In 2015, a team of three students from the school competed at New York University's annual Digital Forensics Competition, along with 11 other teams chosen from over 800 teams around the world.

 In 2012, Cambridge International School, Dubai was the only school in the UAE to be named by Microsoft as one of the Innovative Pathfinder Schools from around the world.
-In 2015 the school, which follows the British curriculum, was recognized as the top school for Arabic in Dubai, in the Education Perfect global language-learning competition's second year to include Dubai.
+In 2015 the school, which follows the British curriculum, was recognized as the top school for Arabic in Dubai, in the Education Perfect's global language-learning competition.

-In September 2014, GEMS opened GEMS Sports Academy, which is a two-year full-time education within a professional sports-academy development programme, in Dubai.
-The sports academy has been initially hosted at GEMS Wellington Academy–SiliconOasis, and offers a two-year International Baccalaureate diploma programme with professional athletics training.
+In 2016, GEMS Founders School Dubai (GFS) opened its doors in September 2016 to over 1800 students from FS1 – Year 8.
+This is the most successful school opening in GEMS Education history in terms of enrolment.

+GEMS improved safety measures for bus transportation of students by the STS Group.

+In January 2025, GEMS Education announced that it would open GEMS School of Research and Innovation.
+The US$100M school will be the most expensive ever opened, and will have the highest fees of any school, when it opens in August 2025.
+The British curriculum school will specialise in Artificial Intelligence, and its facilities include an Olympics-standard 50M swimming Pool.

-Elsewhere in MENA
+Elsewhere in MENA/WANA

-In 2010, GEMS took over the management of Kingdom Schools, a subsidiary of Kingdom Holding Company, in Riyadh, Saudi Arabia.
-The two school campuses, one for boys and one for girls, cover kindergarten through high school and were established in 2000.
-The school caters to affluent mainly Saudi families, and teaches a bilingual English-Arabic and international curriculum.
-It contains a number of sports and recreation facilities, science and language labs, and libraries, and includes internet and technological access for each student.
-In 2012 the school was recognized by the Saudi Green Building Forum for being eco-friendly, and for being the first school in Saudi Arabia to adopt basic sustainability concepts.
+In 2010, the firm took over the management of Kingdom Schools, a subsidiary of Kingdom Holding Company, in Riyadh, Saudi Arabia.
+The two school campuses, one for boys and one for girls, cover kindergarten through to high school and were established in 2000.
+The school caters to affluent, mainly Saudi families, and teaches a bilingual English-Arabic and international curriculum.